canonical/starlark/doc/safety.md

 Counting the exact amount of memory in use by a program at one time is both prohibitively complex and little better than a good approximation.
 To this end, we partition declarations into two categories:

- - Persistent allocations - those still reachable after a builtin terminates.
+ - Persistent allocations---those still reachable after a builtin terminates.
- - Transient allocations - those which may be freed when the builtin terminates.
+ - Transient allocations---those which may be freed when the builtin terminates.

 Persistent allocations must be counted.
 Transient allocations need only be counted if they are significantly large (small memory spikes are generally not worth the complication of counting).